Matt Orr: Shenzhen Peng City

+Shanghai Port

+On 19 January 2026, Orr joined another CSL club Shanghai Port.

 International career

 Orr first represented Hong Kong as a 12-year-old with the U13 team.
 He received his first call up to the U23 squad for the Asian Games.

 In 2019, Orr was named to the Hong Kong squad for the 2019 Guangdong–Hong Kong Cup, where he scored a goal in the second leg but was later sent off for violent conduct.

 In 2020, Orr was named to the U23 squad that participated in the AFC U-23 Championship Qualifiers held in Ulaanbaatar, Mongolia.
 Orr started all three games notching an assist.

 After an impressive performance during the 2020–21 season of the HKPL, Orr was named in the 25-man squad for the 2022 World Cup qualifying fixtures against Iran, Iraq and Bahrain.
-He made his international debut against Iran on 3 June 2021, where he scored his first goal for the Hong Kong.
+He made his international debut against Iran on 3 June 2021, where he also scored his first international goal.

 Orr was chosen as one of the over-aged players for the upcoming 2022 Asian Games to be held in Hangzhou, China from 19 September to 17 October 2023.
 On 27 September, Orr scored the winning goal against Palestine during the Round of 16, in which Hong Kong advanced into the Quarter-Finals for the first time since 1958.

 On 26 December 2023, Orr was named in Hong Kong's squad for the 2023 AFC Asian Cup.

 Personal life

 Orr was born and raised in Hong Kong by a New Zealand father, Andrew Orr, and a Chinese mother, Janice Chin.
-He was a graduate of Canadian International School.
+He is a graduate of Canadian International School.
 He also holds a New Zealand passport.